artbin/dlog/PAPER.md

 **Abstract**

-We present DLog, a distributed log system that introduces several novel architectural innovations to achieve unprecedented scalability and performance.
+We present DLog, a unified distributed data platform that introduces several novel architectural innovations to achieve unprecedented scalability and performance.
 DLog eliminates traditional coordination bottlenecks through a new primitive called the Sparse Append Counter, enabling distributed coordinators that scale linearly without central points of contention.
-Combined with a Dual Raft architecture, per-record CopySet replication, and native integration with modern columnar analytics engines, DLog achieves 28+ billion operations per second across all service types—orders of magnitude higher than existing systems.
-We demonstrate how DLog's architecture enables it to serve simultaneously as a high-throughput distributed log, a transactional data store, a stream processing platform, and an observability backend, all while maintaining strong consistency guarantees and exactly-once semantics.
-Implemented in Rust and built on Apache Arrow, DLog represents a new generation of distributed systems that unify traditionally separate infrastructure components into a single, coherent platform.
+Combined with a Dual Raft architecture, per-record CopySet replication, cryptographic verification with BLAKE3, multi-model database support grounded in category theory, and a pure functional query system, DLog achieves 28+ billion operations per second across all service types—orders of magnitude higher than existing systems.

+We demonstrate how DLog's architecture enables it to serve simultaneously as a high-throughput distributed log, a transactional data store, a multi-model database (supporting relational, graph, document, key-value, and RDF models), an immutable knowledge database with temporal queries, a tamper-proof cryptographically verified log, a stream processing platform with functional programming primitives, and an observability backend—all while maintaining strong consistency guarantees, exactly-once semantics, and mathematical rigor through category theory.
+Implemented in Rust and built on Apache Arrow, DLog represents a new generation of distributed systems that unify traditionally separate infrastructure components into a single, mathematically sound, cryptographically verifiable platform.

-**Keywords**: Distributed Systems, Append-Only Logs, Consensus Protocols, Coordination Primitives, Columnar Storage, Stream Processing
+**Keywords**: Distributed Systems, Append-Only Logs, Consensus Protocols, Coordination Primitives, Columnar Storage, Stream Processing, Category Theory, Cryptographic Verification, Multi-Model Databases, Functional Programming

 ---